 by Bob Berman, as featured in The 2018 Old Farmer’s Almanac

 What’s in July’s night sky?
 Here are the highlights:

 Venus grows brighter but sinks lower in the west.
-See 20 cool things about our evening star.
+See some super-cool facts about Venus, our evening star.

 Mercury: Low at twilight during the first half of the month, Mars is visible between Venus and the sunset point.

 Aphelion: Earth reaches its annual far point from the Sun, aphelion, on the 6th of July.
 Learn more about aphelion!